DOMjudge/domjudge-scripts/provision-contest/ansible/EOC/README.md

 29. `Primary pushes results.tsv into git repo`.
 Tag for just this action: `results.tsv`.
 Note, a manual commit is still needed!
 32. `Compare scoreboard.json between primary and shadow`.
 Tag for just this action: `scoreboard`.
 Note, only if other (shadow or primary) credentials are provided.
 33. `Compare awards.json between primary and CDS`.
 Tag for just this action: `awards`.
 Note, only if CDS credentials are provided.
 36. `Verify that Primary and ...
 System Test`.
 Tag for just this action: `fetch`.
-Note, a manual commit is still needed and the `final_standings.html` is actually the static-scoreboard zip.
+Note, a manual commit is still needed.
+The static scoreboard (zip) and an export of the clarifications is also pulled from DOMjudge.

 ## Setup